kubernetes-sigs/cluster-api-provider-gcp/README.md

 See also: Our own [contributor guide] and the Kubernetes [community page].

-We also encourage ALL active community participants to act as if they are maintainers, even if you don't have 'official' written permissions.
+We also encourage ALL active community participants to act as if they are maintainers, even if you don't have "official" written permissions.
 This is a community effort and we are here to serve the Kubernetes community.
 If you have an active interest and you want to get involved, you have real power!